-- Do not position the rig on slopes or unstable soils close to traffic hazards or other recognizable hazards - Keep flammables in properly marked approved containers and stored away from sources of heat. - Do not put too much down-pressure on the drill bit in a manner that the rig could topple over and avoid contacting power transmission lines while raising pipe or the drill mast or drilling during thunderstorms (when the elevated drill mast is susceptible to lightning strikes). - Employees or spectators must not position themselves where they can be struck or can lose their balance if the drill pipe slips loose or sticks. - Avoid the hot exhaust mufflers of the mud pump or drill rig engines. - Always cover the borehole/well casing after completion and prevent allowing tools or other debris to fall in (this can render a hole unusable!). - Take precautions against slips and falls (particularly where there is wet clay). - Avoid improper lifting overly heavy or bulky loads of pipe etc. that could cause back strain. - Keep spectators behind a clearly defined barriers and operate the drill from a position where it is easy to reach all the control levers. - Maintain equipment in good working order and to ensure that the area around the drilling rig is kept tidy and in good order
+- Employees or spectators must not position themselves where they can be struck or can lose their balance if the drill pipe slips loose or sticks. - Avoid the hot exhaust mufflers of the mud pump or drill rig engines. - Always cover the borehole/well casing after completion and prevent tools or other debris from falling in (this can render a hole unusable!). - Take precautions against slips and falls (particularly where there is wet clay). - Avoid improper lifting excessively heavy or bulky loads of pipe, cement sacks, drill additives, etc. that could cause back strain.
+Use your legs to lift not your back.
+Avoid twisting your body. - Keep spectators behind a clearly defined barrier and operate the drill from a position where it is easy to reach all the control levers. - Maintain equipment in good working order and to ensure that the area around the drilling rig is kept tidy and in good order. - All onsite individuals should be aware of the position of the Emergency shutdown switch(s).